I-4-2-40.Special Situations

 B. Class Action Cases

-When a class action involves only one named litigant, the CRA will construct the record in the same format for individual cases, except for the certification.
-When the case involves multiple named litigants, the CRA will prepare a separate transcript for each named litigant.
-In both instances, the CRA will use a certification that includes the names of each named litigant who is a party to the suit.
+When a class action involves only one named litigant, the court legal assistant will construct the record in the same format as the format used for individual cases, except for the certification.
+When the case involves multiple named litigants, the court legal assistant will prepare a separate transcript for each named litigant.
+In both instances, the court legal assistant will use a certification that includes the name of each named litigant who is a party to the suit.

 C. Acquiescence Ruling (AR) 16-1(7), Boley v.
 Colvin